Recycled SpaceX Crew Dragon Brings New Crew To ISS - UrduPoint

 Recycled SpaceX Crew Dragon Brings New Crew To ISS

-A recycled SpaceX Crew Dragon capsule with four astronauts docked with the International Space Station early Saturday, the third time Elon Musk's company has safely delivered humans to the orbital outpost
+A recycled SpaceX Crew Dragon capsule carrying four astronauts docked with the International Space Station early Saturday, the third time Elon Musk's company has safely delivered humans to the orbital outpost

-The spacecraft named Endeavour, piloting itself autonomously, began docking at 5:08 am Eastern time (0908 GMT) above the south Indian Ocean.
-The process was completed around 10 minutes later.
+The spacecraft named Endeavour, piloting herself autonomously, locked on to a docking port at 5:08 am Eastern time (0908 GMT), some 260 miles (420 kilometers) above the south Indian Ocean.

-"Hard capture complete, welcome Crew-2," said US astronaut Shannon Walker, current commander of the ISS.

-"Thanks Shannon, we're glad to be here," replied Endeavour's commander, US astronaut Shane Kimbrough.
-The crew will begin boarding after 7:15 am (1115 GMT) once the hatches are opened.
+Two hours after the process was completed, Endeavour's quartet posed for photos with the last crew of four sent by SpaceX, and three Russian cosmonauts -- making the ISS unusually crowded with 11 people in total.

+It was the first SpaceX mission involving a European, astronaut Thomas Pesquet of France, who hailed the spirit of international cooperation.

-It was the first time a capsule has been reused for crewed spaceflight and the mission also featured a reused rocket, accomplishing key cost-saving goals of NASA's partnerships with private industry.
+It was the first time a capsule was reused and the first time a rocket was reused, key cost-saving goals of NASA's partnerships with private industry.

-Two Crew Dragons are now parked side by side at the ISS, underscoring hard-charging SpaceX's position as the US space agency's Primary transport provider.
+Two Crew Dragons are now parked at right angles to each other at the ISS, underscoring hard-charging SpaceX's position as the US space agency's premier transport provider.

-Musk has made no secret of his push to drive humanity onward to the Moon and Mars, and told a post-launch press conference: "I think we're at the dawn of a new era of space exploration."
-The arrival of the latest space quartet -- which also includes American Megan McArthur and Japan's Akikho Hoshide -- will bring the number of people on the station to 11.
+Musk has made no secret of his desire to drive humanity onward to the Moon and Mars, and told a post-launch press conference: "I think we're at the dawn of a new era of space exploration.

+" The Crew-2 mission's other crew members are Shane Kimbrough and Megan McArthur of the United States, as well as Akihiko Hoshide of Japan.

+Hoshide will assume command of the ISS once Crew-1 departs for Earth, which is scheduled for April 28.

-- Major step for Europe - The mission is also a major milestone for Europe, which named the mission "Alpha" after the star system Alpha Centauri.
+- Major step for Europe - The mission is also a major milestone for Europe, which has named it "Alpha" after the star system Alpha Centauri.

 "This is really the golden era for us in terms of exploitation of the International Space Station," Frank De Winne, head of the European Space Agency (ESA)'s ISS program told AFP.